Andre-FS/vertical-detail-scroller/README.md

 Highlights:
  - TableView with automatically sized rows.
- - Vertical scroll between detail views.
+ - Vertical transition between detail views.
  - Works in any orientation.